patrickfreyer/tsx-to-pdf/ConverterFrontend/README.md

 The Export tab allows users to:

+1. Upload new TSX components directly through the UI
-1. Select a TSX component to export
+2. Select a TSX component to export
-2. Configure export options (aspect ratio, paper size, orientation, etc.)
+3. Configure export options (aspect ratio, paper size, orientation, etc.)
-3. Export the component to PDF
+4. Export the component to PDF

 ### Output Files Tab